-The watch below has an early A-11 case back.
+The watch below has a possible early A-11 case back.
 This is serial number 5938466, the earliest known in the series.
-The later case back has Case serial number 40 - xxx (and much more) engraved, but movement serial numbers overlap.
+The later case back has Case serial number 40 – xxx (and much more) engraved, but movement serial numbers overlap.

 The Weems movement was a 10.68N, or an identical 10L